Pablo18011/Vector/README.md

 # Build

 I started with the Flite Test Goblin plans for the wing, I printed them out and used “Spray & Stick” temporary glue to mount to a piece of 3mm Correx sheet.
 I cut this out as a one-piece wing.
-I modified the spars and assembled the wing with polypropylene glue/CA glue, similar to the Flite Test build video.
+I modified the spars and assembled the wing with polypropylene glue/CA glue(depending on what your sheets are made of,poly or PVC), similar to the Flite Test build video.
 I then designed and built a fuselage out of 3mm Correx.
 I did some test flights and after many crashes!
 I worked out the C G for my plane.
 I then used  [“Design Spark Mechanical”](https://www.rs-online.com/designspark/mechanical-software) free CAD software and plotted the build.
 I then used DSM to improve and refine my design.I rebuilt the fuselage and posted YouTube videos of the build process.
 I have provided the plans to print and a resources folder along with individual component photos and weights.
 # Motivation